gg582/seoulism-intense.vim/README.md

 #### A living legacy

 This is not presented as a museum relic.
-The system lives on as an implicit logic of order—visible today in modern Korean visual culture and engineering sensibilities.
+The system lives on as an implicit logic of order--visible today in modern Korean visual culture and engineering sensibilities.

 If neon-saturated themes feel too loud for long sessions, Seoulism aims to stay grounded, readable, and calm.